pelican-plugins/series/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/pelican-series)](https://pypi.org/project/pelican-series/)
 ![License](https://img.shields.io/pypi/l/pelican-series?color=blue)

 Series is a Pelican plugin that joins multiple posts into a series.
+Globally, it provides a list of all the series, and for each article it provides a list of all articles in the same series and links to the next and previous articles in the series.

 Installation
 ------------